Skwiera-Magic/accessibility-optimization/README.md

 # challenge-01
-I am looking for ways to improve accessibility of the website provided.
+I was looking for ways to improve accessibility of the website provided.
-Where possible I will use html semantics to make it easier for search engines and also provide alt descriptions for all icons and images.
+Where possible I used html semantics to make it easier for search engines and also provide alt descriptions for all icons and images.
-Title elements will be modified to provide clean and easy description.
+Title elements was be modified to provide clean and easy description.
+CSS was consolidated and deployed to github.